-- If there is a break in your Medicare Part A and Medicare Part B coverage. - If you no longer qualify for Medicaid.
-Our plan is for people who qualify for both Medicare and Medicaid. - If you are no longer eligible for TennCare (Medicaid).
-As stated in Chapter 1, Section E, our plan is for people who are eligible for both Medicare and TennCare (Medicaid).
-If you have been without TennCare (Medicaid) coverage for more than 6 months or you are no longer enrolled in the minimum required level of TennCare (Medicaid) coverage, we are required to disenroll you from our plan. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, call Member Services to find out if where you're moving or traveling to is in our plan's service area.] - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have for prescription drugs.
+- If there's a break in your Medicare Part A and Medicare Part B coverage. - If you no longer qualify for Medicaid.
+Our plan is for people who qualify for both Medicare and Medicaid. - If you are no longer eligible for TennCare (Medicaid) as stated in Chapter 1, Section E, our plan is for people who are eligible for both Medicare and TennCare (Medicaid).
+If you lose your TennCare (Medicaid) coverage, we are required to disenroll you from our plan. - If you move out of our service area. - If you're away from our service area for more than six months. - If you move or take a long trip, call Member Service to find out if where you're moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have drugs. - If you're not a United States citizen or aren't lawfully present in the United States. - You must be a United States citizen or lawfully present in the United States to be a member of our plan.

-- If you are not a United States citizen or are not lawfully present in the United States. - You must be a United States citizen or lawfully present in the United States to be a member of our plan. - The Centers for Medicare & Medicaid Services (CMS) notify us if you're not eligible to remain a member on this basis. - We must disenroll you if you don't meet this requirement.
+- The Centers for Medicare & Medicaid Services (CMS) notify us if you're not eligible to remain a member on this basis. - We must disenroll you if you don't meet this requirement.